eProsima/vulcanexus/docs/rst/tutorials/vulcanai/turtlesim/turtlesim_tools/turtlesim_tools.rst

     :language: python
     :lines: 47-66

-Finally, the method ``wait_for_message`` is a utility function that allows to wait for a single message from a topic, which is needed for tools that will use subscriptions.
+Finally, the method ``wait_for_message`` is a utility function that allows waiting for a single message from a topic, which is needed for tools that will use subscriptions.
 Subscriptions, unlike publishers or service clients, will not be reused.

-To control TurtleSim we do not require to keep a subscription alive and handling its callbacks between tool calls, as we will only need to get the current state of the turtles when requested by the user.
+To control TurtleSim we do not require keeping a subscription alive and handling its callbacks between tool calls, as we will only need to get the current state of the turtles when requested by the user.
 Therefore, we will create a new subscription every time we need to get a message from a topic, spin the node until we get a message, and then destroy it after receiving the first message.
 The ``Future`` object is used in the subscriber callback to wait for the message to be received.